 Santorini sunset is one of the most amazing sunsets I’ve ever seen.
 Take it from me – as someone who is a sunset whore.
-Every city I’ve visited, I’ve always steered myself where the sun goes down.
-There is always something about sunsets that draws me to it.
+In every city I’ve visited, I’ve always steered myself where the sun goes down.
+There is always something about sunsets that draws me to them.
 Sunsets are not just amazing, but also hypnotizing.

 Below are sunset photos I took from Fira only.
 Oia is another town where can watch the golden sunset with the rest of the visitors.
 I’ll post some (or many) of them in my future blog entry.

 Bring out yourand enjoy the Santorini sunset!